RezaSaadatyar/EEG-Lab/README.md

 Sort the eigenvalues in decreasing order.
 The eigenvectors corresponding to the highest eigenvalues are the principal components that capture the most variance in the data.<br/>
    - *Step 5: Project Data onto Principal Components*<br/>
 Project the centered data onto the selected principal components to obtain the reduced-dimensional representation.
 If *P* is a matrix of the selected principal components, the transformed data *Y* is given by: $Y=X_{centered}.P$

+**Common Average Reference (CAR):**<br\>
+CAR is a widely used technique in EEG signal processing to mitigate the effects of common noise across multiple electrode channels.
+It aims to improve the quality of EEG data by removing or reducing common sources of noise, such as the placement of electrodes, cable movement, or external electromagnetic interference or muscle activity.